Name:

 2005 "Desnoyers on the Roof", Gora gallery, Montreal, Canada

-- Following an invitation, murals on the rooof of the exhibition area.
+- Follows an invitation to create a temporary mural on the rooof of the exhibition area.

-1992 Sharx Pool Bar, at the Faubourg Ste-Catherine, Montreal, Canada
+1992 For the Sharx Pool Bar at the Faubourg Ste-Catherine in Montreal, Canada.

-- Following an invitation, murals in the entrance hall, covering three walls of the room.
+- The creation of murals for the privately owned club, covering three walls of the entrance hall.

 Press and publications